 In PRINCE2 the planning horizon is usually set at around three months or so, beyond which the uncertainties of the future means that the value of detailed planning decreases below the cost of developing the plan.
-There is nothing stopping a project manager developing a detailed plan to the end of the project for budgeting purposes, however PRINCE2 takes the pragmatic view that in projects of long duration, the later elements of the plan will likely need to be reworked or replaced by the time they are needed.
+There is nothing stopping a project manager developing a detailed plan to the end of the project for budgeting purposes, however PRINCE2 takes the pragmatic view that in projects of long duration, the later elements of such a detailed plan will likely need to be reworked or replaced several times by the time they are needed.